Muhlis Dağaşan

-Muhlis Dağaşan (born 9 August 2004) is a Turkish professional footballer who plays as a defender for Eerste Divisie club Jong PSV and the Turkey national under-19 football team.
+Muhlis Dağaşan (born 9 August 2004) is a professional footballer who plays as a defender for TFF 1.
+Lig club İstanbulspor.
+Born in the Netherlands, he represents Turkey internationally.

 Club career

 He joined the academy at PSV Eindhoven in 2020 and signed his first professional contract in 2022.
 He signed a new two-year contract with the club in June 2023.

 He made his professional debut for Jong PSV against TOP Oss in the Eerste Divisie on 18 August 2023.
 He scored his first professional goal in the Eerste Divisie against FC Den Bosch on 1 September 2023, the second goal in a 2-1 victory.

 International career

 In 2023, he was called-up by Turkey U18 for their 2023 UEFA European Under-19 Championship qualification matches.